DevelopMan303/tars/README.md

 # tars

-This is tars the archive and all need different parameters. tars only need the filename.
+This is tars.
+A  wrapper for tar, simple or super.
+99% of tar usage is to extract the archive and all need different parameters. tars only need the filename.
 The file will be extracted according the file ending.
-Because it is Simple, more is not supported. dtrx is the big powerful heavy brother.
+Because it is simple, nothing else is supported."

 The following file types are supported:
 *.tar